tigerabrodi/load-balancer/README.md

 You should see responses alternate.
 Server 1, then Server 2.

 Health check happens every 10th second.
+They're done in the background.

 Feel free to shut down one of the servers and play around with the code. 💪

-Health checks are being

 # OSI Seven Layer Network Model